Jai Courtney: 2022–present

 Courtney stars in the 2022 action thriller film Black Site as well as the thriller series The Terminal List and Kaleidoscope (under the working title Jigsaw).

-He stars in the debut feature film directed by Australian filmmaker Dario Russo, The Fox, which premieres at the 2025 Adelaide Film Festival.
+He stars in the debut feature film directed by Australian filmmaker Dario Russo, The Fox, which premiered at the 2025 Adelaide Film Festival.
 It also stars Emily Browning, Damon Herriman, and the voices of Sam Neill and Olivia Colman.

+Other activities

+Courtney provided backing vocals on the Pinch Hitter song "All of a Sudden" from their debut album, When Friends Die in Accidents.

 Personal life

 Courtney dated Australian actress Gemma Pranita for eight years before splitting in 2013.
 From 2015 to 2022, he dated Adelaide-born Mecki Dent.

-Courtney has a number of tattoos including a rope, a skull and a dog.
-His Suicide Squad co-star, Margot Robbie, has given Courtney two tattoos including an abbreviation (QLD) for Robbie's home state Queensland, after losing a State of Origin bet, as well as a tattoo that says "SKWAD" to memorialise his work in the film.
+Courtney has a number of tattoos, including a rope, a skull, and a dog.
+His Suicide Squad co-star, Margot Robbie, gave him a tattoo of the abbreviation for Robbie's home state Queensland, QLD, after Courtney had lost a bet with her about a rugby league game.
 A former smoker, he said in 2019 he had quit years prior.
-Courtney provided backing vocals on the Pinch Hitter song "All of a Sudden" from their debut album, When Friends Die in Accidents.